-At this time, the Eastern Nazarene College Office of Safety and Security does not have any written Memorandums of Understanding or Mutual Aid pacts with any other law enforcement agencies.
-However, the College has built close working partnerships with state and local agencies.
+The Eastern Nazarene College Office of Safety and Security maintains written Memorandums of Understanding or Mutual Aid pacts with any other law enforcement agencies.

 Reporting Emergencies

 To report an emergency call the Office of Safety and Security at 617-745-3911.
 If you are unable to connect with Office Safety and Security personnel, dial 911.
 If a 911 call is placed, please call the Office Safety and Security at 617-745-3911 to report that a 911 call was placed.
 This enables Office Safety and Security to coordinate with off-campus emergency responders.